 Compost vs. Fertilizer

 If compost provides nutrients to soil and plants, what makes it different from fertilizer?
-Both compost and fertilizer make nutrients available to plants, but they do os in different ways.
+Both compost and fertilizer make nutrients available to plants, but they do so in different ways.
 Fertilizer is just straight-up nutrients, and doesn’t come with the same complex structure as compost does.
 Fertilizer is also often more potent than compost, providing a flood of nutrients to soil and plants rather than a slow, steady trickle.

 On a bag of fertilizer, you will typically see three numbers referring to the amounts of nitrogen, phosphorus, and potassium within the formula.
 Unlike compost, fertilizer is precisely regulated, and exact nutrient concentrations matter a whole lot more.
 Because of this, fertilizer can be used less liberally than compost, and nutrient levels must be considered before applying it to soil or plants.